mjosaarinen/lwsha_isa/README.md

 (you may have to adjust `Makefile`).

 The main purpose of this work is to facilitate quantitative analysis such as instruction counts.
-We focus on the core iterations parts: the Keccak-p permutation for SHA-3 and the two SHA-2 compression functions (one for SHA2-225/256 and another for SHA2-384/512).
-Some preliminary investigations have also been made with the Chinese SM3 standard hash.
+We focus on the core iterations: the Keccak-p permutation for SHA-3 and the two SHA-2 compression functions (one for SHA2-225/256 and another for SHA2-384/512).
+Some preliminary investigations have also been made with the Chinese SM3 hash standard.

 This work is related to the following RISC-V Extension profiles which are also works in progress.